friedmanroy/friedmanroy.github.io/_BML/rec_5.md

 toc:
   - name: Woodbury Matrix Inversion
   - name: Equivalent Form
-  - name: Regular vs Equivalent
+  - name: Regular vs. Equivalent
 ---

 In the [previous post](https://friedmanroy.github.io/BML/rec_4/), we saw that the posterior distribution of Bayesian linear regression is given by: